uvasoftware/scanii-go/README.md

 scanii-go is a library for use with the [UVA Soft](http://www.uvasoftware.com/) [scanii.com](http://www.scanii.com) API.

-Examples can be found in the `_examples` directory.

 ## Documentation

 Details about this package can be viewed by clicking on the "GoDoc" badge above, by running the local Go doc server, or by referencing the code comments.